Meet the Visual Arts Teachers

 The purpose of this course is to provide a balanced visual arts program, which guides students to achieve the standards in the visual arts.
 In Drawing, emphasis is on the development of student’s skills and knowledge to improve object representation using line, value, shape, and composition.
 The course is centered upon the study of drawing in historical and contemporary times and aesthetic criteria relevant to their understanding and appreciation.
 Students’ are prepared for advanced classes in the visual arts, and with knowledge of careers.

 The purpose of this course is to provide a balanced visual arts program, which guides students to achieve the standards in the visual arts.
-In Painting, students expand their knowledge of the visual arts through learning about historical foundations and aesthetic traditions of the arts and through studio experiences.
-The student will use a variety of media to explore concepts and techniques, from the academic and structured to the experimental and nontraditional.
+In Painting, students will learn a variety of types of painting, including watercolor and acrylic.
+They will explore a range of subjects including still life, landscape, interior, animals, and abstract.
 Students refine their ability to apply principles, theories, and techniques of painting to problems of conceptual and representational expression.
+Students will learn about famous artists and styles of art.
 The course helps the student to investigate and prepare for potential post-secondary educational and career opportunities.

 The purpose of this course is to provide a balanced visual arts program, which guides students to achieve the standards in the visual arts.
 In Calligraphy, students develop skills in precision hand-lettering.
 This means that students will improve their penmanship by means of daily practice.
 Specific alphabets and arts projects will be developed using the basic lettering skills acquired by classroom practice.
 Calligraphy requires a considerable amount of time and practice in the classroom.